avcourt/gh-insights/README.md

 ```bash
 $ GH_API=xyourxsecretxapixkeyx GH_USER=avcourt python3 ghinsights
 ```
-or hardcode them in `ghinsights` source:
+or hardcode them in `ghinsights` source (careful not expose these to the public!):
 ```python
 GH_USERNAME = ""  # your github username
 GH_API_TOKEN = ""  # your github api token <https://github.com/settings/tokens>